Hypnosis Words Terms & Definitions

 Content-Free Therapy:

-A good hypnotist can help you resolve your issues (Therapy) without even knowing what your issue is, (Content Free).
-This is ideal for times or situations when you don’t wish to share the details.
+A good hypnotist can help you resolve your issues (Therapy) without even knowing your issue.
+(Content Free).
+Ideal for situations when you don’t wish to share the details.

 Critical Faculty: